josueortc/gpu-deploy/README.md

     pip install .

-`/example/` is a template for creating `fabfile.py`, `Dockerfile`, `docker-compose.yml`, and scripts.
+`/example/` is a template for creating `fabfile.py`, `Dockerfile`, `docker-compose.yml`, `.env`, and scripts.
 Pay attention to how these files should be organized in directories.
 To use, navigate to the example directory with the fabfile:

     cd example